-You can also reach us on the Internet at www.rbcgam.com or by email, for the Pension Trusts, at institutions@phn.com and, for all other Funds, at info@phn.com.
+You can also reach us on the Internet at www.rbcgam.com or by email at rbcgam@rbc.com.

 History of the Manager

 Effective May 1, 2008, Royal Bank acquired a 100% interest in Phillips, Hager & North Investment Management Ltd., the former manager of the Funds (as defined below).